evfjunior/nextjs-template/README.md

 - `dev`: runs the development server on `localhost:3000`
 - `build`: creates the production build
 - `start`: starts a demo build
-- `commit`: commit changes using commitizen-cli
+- `cm`: commit changes using commitizen-cli
-- `generate`: runs Plop to generate a component file structure
 - `lint`: runs ESLint against the `src` folder

 <hr>